aiven/devportal/docs/products/opensearch/dashboards/index.rst

 Ways to use OpenSearch Dashboards
 ---------------------------------

 OpenSearch Dashboards is ideal for data visualisation and monitoring.
-It provides a possibility to set up dashboards using visual tools, an interface to directly send DSL queries and run SQL queries.
+It allows building dashboards using visual tools and provides an interface to run DSL and SQL queries.

 OpenSearch Dashboards resources
 --------------------------------